-- i) All shares have been fully called up and paid up. - ii) Company Balances shown in the accounts are duly reconciled. - iii) No amount was spent by the Company for compensating any members of the board for special services rendered during the vear.
+- All shares have been fully called up and paid up. - Company Balances shown in the accounts are duly reconciled. ii) - No amount was spent by the Company for compensating any members of the board for special services rendered during the iii) - LankaBangla Securities Limited (A Subsidiary of LankaBangla Finance Limited) has iv) declared 7.00% interim cash dividend for the year 2021.